 Internal bleeding is actually a symptom of another injury within the body, such as damage to the brain or internal organs.
 However, it can have devastating consequences of its own, as people often do not realize they are bleeding internally.
 Some of the symptoms of severe internal bleeding, which often occurs after a major collision, are external bleeding, seizures, and coma.

-If you were injured in an accident involving a large truck in The Villages or

-	another part of Central Florida, you have the right to hold the negligent party

-	responsible.
-Contact Bogin, Munns & Munns today at (407) 578-9696 to learn how a

-	The Villages truck accident lawyer can help.
+If you were injured in an accident involving a large truck in The Villages or another part of Central Florida, you have the right to hold the negligent party responsible.
+Contact Bogin, Munns & Munns today at (407) 578-9696 to learn how a The Villages truck accident lawyer can help.

-	To consult with an experienced truck accidents lawyer serving The Villages, call
+To consult with an experienced truck accident lawyer serving The Villages, call 855-686-6752

-	855-686-6752

 Causes of Truck Accidents

 There are many circumstances that can lead to a truck accident.
 Some of the major known factors are:

 - Driver fatigue: Though trucks are legally allowed to drive for up to 11 hours at a time, many drivers push beyond this limit to meet tight deadlines.
 According to the Centers for Disease Control and Prevention (CDC), drowsy driving makes it difficult to pay attention to the road, slows reaction time, and impacts your decision-making abilities behind the wheel.

 - Truck braking capability: Trucks require a much larger stopping distance than other vehicles, especially if the road is wet or if the brakes were not maintained properly.
 If the driver is tired or distracted and traffic suddenly slows or stops, they may not have enough room to brake properly and in enough time.